mgechev/blog.mgechev.com/_drafts/flux-in-depth-store-network-communication-services.md

 In the following diagram we can trace how a network event is being processed.
 The cloud is the external service/application.
 Initially we get a new message, it is being processed by the `Service` object (it is black on the diagram because it is like a black box for us right now, it may get quite complex, depending on your application), later the semantics behind the received message is discovered and based on it, service invokes a `StoreAction`.
 Now the flow goes exactly the way we described earlier (Store to the View).
 We're good for now.
 But what happens if the store changes?
 Nothing so far.

-### UI to Network
+### From the UI to the Network

 In order to send network events based on changes of the store of our application we can observe it.
 Since it extends `EventEmitter` we can simply add `on change` handlers to the store inside the `Service` and this way we can easily handle the changes and process them:

 ![Store to Network](/images/store-services/store-to-network.png)

 Everything looks good so far.
-But the `Service` object is still a huge black box.
+But the `Service` module is still a huge black box.
 In the next section I'll apply a sample design of this component.
 If you don't agree with something, have any questions or recommendations, please, leave a comment.

-## The Service
+## The Service Module

 I was wondering whether to use UML for showing the components building the `Service` module, however I choose to make a colorful diagram like the one bellow: